Film, TV & Theatre

 BFI, Redbreast Productions

-Feature adaptation of Laura Kaye’s novel being written by Emily Marcuson, in development with the BFI.
+Feature adaptation of Laura Kaye’s novel co-written with Emily Marcuson, in development with the BFI.

 BBC Films, BFI, Creative England, iFeatures, Quiddity Films